Interview with TheBattletechChannel

 Support is always important.
 Financially, you can say that I invest a lot privately and it helps if you can monetize and I am very grateful for the first members.
 That gave me a real aha effect.
 I was really happy about that.

 Nevertheless, the motivation comes primarily from the feedback.
-I’m always happy to receive positive feedback, it motivates me immensely, because there are also comments that are below the belt.
-Even if you can delete them, it’s a low blow at first.
+I’m always happy to receive positive reactions, they motivate you immensely, because there are also comments that go below the belt.
+Even if you can delete them, it’s still a big blow at first.

 Constructive criticism, on the other hand, gets me further.
 Well, the viewing figures speak for themselves.
 A channel runs well from 20 to 30 percent views according to the number of subscribers.
-And it does.
-I’m grateful to everyone for that and it makes me proud at the same time.
+And that’s what it does.
+I am grateful to everyone for that and it makes me proud at the same time.

 Sounds stupid, doesn’t it?
 But that’s the only reason I lasted so long.